Where to Discuss?

 Filter Options

-This is exactly the same with previous method.
+This part is exactly the same as in the previous method.

 Merge CSV: Calc Macro: Loading CSV: Filter Options

-So no need to give any source code.
+So there’s no need to repeat the source code here.

 Process